ZiplEix/mail-toolchain/plan.md

  - Create an SMTP client in Go (net/smtp) to:
  - Connect to a remote server (Gmail, Outlook, etc.)
  - Send an email with Subject, Body, To, From fields
- - Or expose a REST API /sendMail that uses your Go SMTP client

 📦 Goal: Be able to send an email using your own toolchain.